 Once all previous development phases are complete, the Product Owner gathers the Development Team once again and reviews the progress made towards completing the requirements.
 The team introduces their ideas toward resolving the problems that arose during the previous phases and the Product Owner takes their propositions into consideration.

-Afterwards, the Agile software development lifecycle phases start anew — either with a new iteration or by moving toward the next stage.
+Afterwards, the Agile software development lifecycle phases start anew — either with a new iteration or by moving toward the next stage and scaled Agile.

 The Lean Principles are: